 Why location matters

 When recruiting talent, location is a big selling point for your business.
-Being in city centre locations, close to accessible transport links or near lots of bars and restaurants could make the difference between whether a new recruit chooses to work with your business or not.
-Unless a business has created its status as a big name employer where job seekers will move town/country to work for them, the location will be heavily considered before accepting a job.
+Being in city centre locations, close to accessible transport links or near lots of bars and restaurants, could make the difference between whether a new recruit chooses to work with your business or not.
+Unless a business has created its status as a big name employer where job seekers will move town or country to work for them, the location will be heavily considered before accepting a job.

 The location of a new business can either enhance or inhibit its reputation and image.
 Organisations that work in metropolitan, trendy areas are usually viewed favourably over those that are based in a rural business park.
 Potential investors, clients, employees and business partners are excited by prestigious locations.

-According to one study, even though open global markets, rapid transportation and high speed communications can allow any company to source anything from any place at any time, location still remains central to competition.
+Even though open global markets, rapid transportation and high speed communications can allow any company to source anything from any place at any time, location still remains central to competition.
 Being surrounded by other companies in the same industry could lead to an increase in productivity to ensure businesses stay competitive.
+Read our newest study here.

-Orega carefully select our buildings based on their prime business locations.
+Did you know, Orega selects buildings based on their prime business locations?
 That is why our newest business centre in Aberdeen is located on the most prestigious high street in the Granite City.
-If you are looking to move office, we offer contemporary space throughout our 14 business centres in the UK and Europe.
-Call our friendly sales team on 0800 840 5509 to arrange a tour now.
+If you are looking to move office, we offer contemporary space throughout our business centres in the UK.
+Get in touch with our team for more information or to arrange a tour.